junxit/us-congress-bills-109/bill.md

 ## § 4.
 Authorization of appropriations

-In addition to any other sums authorized to be appropriated for this purpose, there are authorized to be appropriated for each of fiscal years 2007 through 2010 $10,000,000 for investigations and prosecutions of violations of section 1084 of title 18, United States Code.
+In addition to any other sums authorized to be appropriated for this purpose, there are authorized to be appropriated to the Department of Justice for each of fiscal years 2007 through 2010 $10,000,000 for investigations and prosecutions of violations of section 1084 of title 18, United States Code.

+## § 5.
+Rule of construction

+Nothing in this Act may be construed to prohibit any activity that is allowed under Public Law 95–515 as amended (15 U.S.C.
+3001 et seq.).

+## § 6.
+Sense of Congress

+It is the sense of Congress that this Act does not change which activities related to horse racing may or may not be allowed under Federal law; section 5 is intended to address concerns that this Act could have the effect of changing the existing relationship between the Interstate Horseracing Act (15 U.S.C.
+3001 et seq.), and other Federal statutes that were in effect at the time of this Act’s consideration; this Act is not intended to change that relationship; and this Act is not intended to resolve any existing disagreements over how to interpret the relationship between the Interstate Horseracing Act and other Federal statutes.

+## § 7.
+Rule of Construction

+Nothing in this Act may be construed to preempt State law prohibiting gambling.